oddbird/oddleventy/content/blog/2023/when-to-choose-a-native-mobile-app.md

 Native mobile apps are optimized for a specific platform.
 Because of this specialization, they can provide a higher level of processing power for things like large videos or games with lots of animation, compared to an RWA.
 This difference is especially pronounced when there is limited or no access to an internet connection.
 Native mobile apps are downloaded onto a specific device and can function even when there is no internet access.

 ### Advance Security
-*…when you require advanced security.*
+*…when you require custom security measures.*

-A native mobile app offers advanced security beyond the typical HTTPS encryption available with an RWA.
-If you are developing a banking product or need to meet strict HIPPA requirements, a native mobile app is likely a better option than an RWA.
+A native mobile app offers security beyond the typical HTTPS encryption available with an RWA.
+If you are developing a banking product that requires secure authentication and verification of your users (like banking or government services) or need to meet strict HIPPA requirements, a native mobile app is likely a better option than an RWA.

 ### Discoverable Via App Store
 *…when the people you want to reach will look for your app in an app store.*

 Native mobile apps live in app stores like the Google Play Store and Apple’s App Store.
 If your research shows that the people you want to reach typically look for the type of content you will provide in app stores or if you want to build your marketing plan around app stores, then a native mobile app is a better choice than the RWA which is not listed in app stores.

-{{ embed.img(
+{{ embed.figure(
-  src='blog/2023/no.png',
+  data=[{
+    img: 'blog/2023/no.png',
-  alt='The word no with a frowning face', attrs={
+    alt: 'The word no with a frowning face'
-    'class': 'align-left'
+  }],
+  attrs={
+    'style': '--column: content-start'
   }
 ) }}

-### Don’t choose a Native Mobile App when…
+## Don’t choose a Native Mobile App when…
 ### Higher Development & Maintenance Costs
 *…when you want to keep short and long-term costs down.*